Clastify logo

 Writing an equilibrium expression

-The equilibrium law says that, at a fixed temperature, one particular ratio of product and reactant concentrations stays constant for a reaction at equilibrium.
+The equilibrium law describes how, at a fixed temperature, a particular ratio of product and reactant concentrations stays constant for a reaction at equilibrium.

-The equilibrium constant, K, is a dimensionless number for that ratio, written for a specified equilibrium equation at a specified temperature.
+The equilibrium constant, KK, is a dimensionless number for that ratio, for a specified equilibrium equation at a specified temperature.

 For the homogeneous equilibrium

-Products from the forward reaction go on the top.
-Reactants from the forward reaction go on the bottom.
+Put the products from the forward reaction on the top.
+Put the reactants from the forward reaction on the bottom.
 Use the balancing numbers from the equation as the powers.
 That’s the whole game.

 Balanced homogeneous equilibria matched to K expressions, showing products over reactants and coefficients as powers.